Ethiopia: Civilian deaths mount from drone strikes in Amhara – DW – 12/03/2024

 Her son had been a grade nine student, but his education was interrupted when conflict erupted between the Ethiopian federal government and Amhara Fano militants in April 2023.

-Since then, the number of civilians killed in drone strikes has been increasing dramatically.
+Since then, the number of civilians killed in drone strikes has increased significantly.

 Drone strike on a market

-On the morning of Tuesday, November 5, 2024, a drone strike hit a market in the small town of Zibst in the Northern part of Ethiopia.
+On the morning of November 5, a drone strike hit a market in the small town of Zibst in the north of Ethiopia.
 The 20-year-old student turned second-hand cloth seller was among the 43 casualties.

 His father received a phone call after a local identified his dead son through his identification card.
 "I took a car and rushed to the town," the father said.
 "I brought him back and buried him in his birthplace."